brandur/org/drafts/qe.md

 Now that we have the backstory in place, let's dive into how QE actually works:

 1. The Fed announces that it will buy $X billion worth of treasuries.
 1. The primary dealers submit offers to sell those treasuries to the Fed (as they required to do as dictated by their primary dealer status).
+It's important to note that these primary dealers already own the treasuries that they're going to sell (i.e. they're not created).
 1. After the transaction, the primary dealers have now traded the treasuries amongst their assets for a credit that shows up in the books they keep with the Fed.
 1. This credit usually becomes part of that bank's _required reserves_ with the Fed, so they can now proceed to lend out more money than they could before.
 Fractional reserve banking ensures that whatever amount the reserve increased by is effectively multiplied, and therefore its effect on the money supply has a magnified effect, _but_ the increase in reserve isn't cash itself (remember, its just a credit on the Fed's balance sheet) so the bank has to find liquidity elsewhere if it wants to loan it out.